Transparent sheets over jute

 Luna Danaë

-Luna Danaë portrays a woman whose name carries an echo of myth and art.
+Luna Danaë (my daughter), portrays a woman whose name carries an echo of myth and art.
 Named after Danaë, she is linked to the enduring image immortalized by Gustav Klimt, a figure suspended between vulnerability and power, intimacy and transcendence.